Deadman-DAO/Web3HackerNetwork/doc/grant-proposal.md

 ## Proposal in one sentence

-Create a decentralized network analytics data pipeline for discovering Web3 hackers and understanding the developer-developer multilevel network.
+Create a decentralized network analytics data pipeline for team-builders to find Web3 hackers and to understand the developer-developer multilevel network.

 ## Description of the project and what problem it is solving